 It's all about the poop.
 Remember, we're dealing with fecal coliform bacteria.
 No feces, no starter culture of bacteria.

 The trick is that although it starts in the feces, it can live in other tissue (like lettuce).
 It can also linger on improperly cleaned surfaces long enough to transfer to another food.

-When the FDA was looking in romaine lettuce e coli O157:H7 outbreak, they examined six main contamination sources:
+When the FDA was looking into the romaine lettuce e coli O157:H7 outbreak, they examined six main contamination sources:

 - agricultural water

 - animal intrusion

 - adjacent land use

 - employee health and hygiene practices

 Their conclusion was that irrigation water was the most likely culprit, but growers also suggested that there might be windborne contamination.
 There's no absolute way to tell.

 One step farmers are taking to try and prevent outbreaks is to treat irrigation water to “reduce the risk of bacterial presence“.
 Chlorine is the most used option at this time, but may not be getting the job done.